jeka-dev/jeka/README.md

 # Status

-The documentation is at its very early stage but the code is yet pretty close to completion for a first release.
+The documentation is at early stage but the code is yet pretty close to completion for a first release.
 I mainly need help for further testing, writing documentation, polishing the API... and getting some feedback of course.